To access the relevant menu, navigate to Attributes

 Here, the local folder where the climate time series files are stored is specified.
 The file prefix must be identical for all climate files.
 Example:

-Prefix = input_id, then the file names should follow the pattern: input_id501.csv (for elements with NKID=501), input_id50.csv (for elements with NKID=50) etc. All climate time series must begin with the same (start) date
+Prefix = input_id, then the file names should follow the pattern: input_id501.csv (for elements with NKID=501), input_id50.csv (for elements with NKID=50) etc. All climate time series must begin with the same (start) date.
+Under normal circumstances, the input_id settings are automatically recognized based on the column names.
+Therefore, activating the "Advanced Settings" button is only necessary if the column names are ambiguous.

 Typified location parameters